PreMiD/Schemas/schemas/metadata/README.md

 This schema is used to validate the `metadata.json` files in [PreMiD/Presences](https://github.com/PreMiD/Presences).

+## 1.5

+- Allows `.gif` extensions for service logos and `.jpeg` extensions for service logos and thumbnails.

 ## 1.4

 - Adds regex for only allowing imgur links for `logo` & `thumbnail`.